-, responsible for the selection of all ICANN Directors except the President and those Directors selected by ICANN's Supporting Organizations, and for such other selections as are set forth in these Bylaws.
+There shall be a Nominating Committee of ICANN (“Nominating Committee”), responsible for nominating all Directors except the President and those Directors nominated by Decisional Participants; for nominating two directors of PTI (as described in Section 16, and in accordance with the articles of incorporation and bylaws of PTI); and for such other selections as are set forth in these Bylaws.
+Notification of the Nominating Committee’s Director nominations shall be given by the Nominating Committee Chair in writing to the EC Chairs Council, with a copy to the Secretary, and the EC shall promptly act on it as provided in Section 7.25.
+Notificaton of the Nominating Committee’s PTI director nomination sshall be given to the Secretary.

-Section 2.
 COMPOSITION

 The Nominating Committee shall be composed of the following persons:

-1.A non-voting Chair, appointed by the ICANN Board;
+1.A non-voting Chair, appointed by the Board;

-2.A non-voting Chair-Elect, appointed by the ICANN Board as a non-voting advisor;
+2.A non-voting Chair-Elect, appointed by the Board as a non-voting advisor;

-3.A non-voting liaison appointed by the ICANN Root Server System Advisory Committee established by Article XI of these Bylaws;
+3.A non-voting liaison appointed by the Root Server System Advisory Committee established by Section 12.2(c);

-4.A non-voting liaison appointed by the ICANN Security and Stability Advisory Committee established by Article XI of these Bylaws;
+4.A non-voting liaison appointed by the Security and Stability Advisory Committee established by Section 12.2(b);

 5.A non-voting liaison appointed by the Governmental Advisory Committee;

-Subject to the provisions of the Transition Article of these Bylaws, five 6.voting delegates selected by the At-Large Advisory Committee established by Article XI of these Bylaws;
+Subject to the provisions of the Transition Article of these Bylaws, five Five voting delegates selected by the At-Large Advisory Committee established by Section 12.2(d);

-7.Voting delegates to the Nominating Committee shall be selected from the Generic Names Supporting Organization, established by Article X of these Bylaws, as follows:
+7.Voting delegates to the Nominating Committee shall be selected from the Generic Names Supporting Organization established by Article 11, as follows:

 a.One delegate from the Registries Stakeholder Group;